 During the period when an animal is allocated to a project, but BEFORE it is used in an experimental protocol, daily monitoring of the animals may be performed as part of the normal husbandry routines performed by Laboratory Animal Services Unit staff.
-The AEC expects that a member of the research team will monitor the animals allocated to the project at least once weekly, regardless of whether daily monitoring of the animals is performed as part of the normal husbandry routines by the Animal Laboratory Services Unit staff.
+The AEC expects that a member of the research team will monitor the animals allocated to the project at least twice weekly, regardless of whether daily monitoring of the animals is performed as part of the normal husbandry routines by the Animal Laboratory Services Unit staff.

 After the experiment

 AFTER an animal has entered an experimental protocol, the AEC expects that normal, healthy experimental animals will be observed by the researchers at least once daily, unless an amendment to this requirement has been specifically approved by the AEC.
 The nature of the daily monitoring and the person performing the monitoring would be determined by the level of potential impact on the well-being of the animals.
 In addition to daily monitoring, the AEC expects that monitoring of the animals in a research protocol will be conducted in accordance with the specific monitoring regime endorsed by the AEC for the project.

 All animals must be identified at all times e.g. cage cards, identification tags, collars or microchips.
 The identification must be linked to the name of the Chief Investigator and the AEC Approval Number for the project to which the animals is allocated.

 Once an animal is allocated to your project, Laboratory Animal Services staff are no longer responsible for the welfare of that animal.
 That responsibility rests with the Chief Investigator of the project, and subsequently all those working with animals on the project.

 The Laboratory Animal Services Unit staff provide the care of the animal, however, you must be aware of the standard of that care, and you are ultimately responsible for ensuring that the care is appropriate.